-For the first time in my entire high school career, Mr. Jamison had my attention.
-Apparently, he had all our attention.
+For the first time in my entire high school career, a teacher had my full attention.
+I actually wanted to have this story unfold for me rather than just download it into my memory.

+Apparently Mr. Jamison had all our attention.
 Nobody spoke for what seemed like minutes.
 But while the whole class looked on in horrified silence, when I looked to Mr. Jamison for an explanation of the scene, I noticed that his look was different.
 He had obviously seen this image a hundred times before.
 There was no awe on his face.
 But neither was there a glimmer of sympathy.
 Instead, I saw what appeared to be self-righteous pleasure.
 Mr. Jamison continued to scan the class and their faces rather than stare on in wonder at the scene he had displayed.
 It was as if he was taking joy in this horrible revelation.
 It was as if he was happy this actual moment was his to share.
-But regardless of the satisfaction I knew my inquisitiveness would educe, I just had to know what this was all about.
+Regardless of the satisfaction I knew my inquisitiveness would educe in Mr. Jamison, I just had to know what this was all about.
+And he wasn’t going to answer that until someone gave him the satisfaction of asking for it.

 “Mr. Jamison,” I said, as I softly broke the silence in the classroom.
 “What happened here?”

 “The same thing that always happens, my dear,” replied Mr. Jamison.
 “History.”
-What you see here is no different than all the wars and atrocities that preceded it, other than being on a larger scale.
-And what you see depicted here is no different than what occurred during the great war.
+What you see here is no different than all the wars and atrocities which preceded it, other than the fact that it was on a larger scale than any of the wars before it.
+And what you see depicted here is no different than what occurred during the Great War.
 It’s easy to overlook the smaller tragedies because time does not see them as worthy of immortalizing.
 So when we see atrocities on such a large scale, we see them with no context - no understanding of what lead to them.
 And thus we go on believing that the future is incapable of the same, because we are so far removed from all but the worst of the past.”

 “But Mr. Jamison,” one of the other students spoke up.
 “You’re not saying that we could ever come to this again, are you?”

-“Oh, no, no, no, Mr. Sams.
+“Oh, no, no, no, Mr. Sims.
 Not at all,” replied Mr. Jamison, repulsed at the notion.
 “Of course we are not capable of such things.
-The great war was the last stand for evil in our world.
+The Great War was the last stand for true evil in our world.
 I am not referencing the past because we are doomed to repeat it, but because the realization of history’s importance is what has delivered us from continuing the cycle.
 It is abhorrence of such atrocities and inhumanity that have made us what we are today.
 Today we have more pleasures than could have ever been imagined.
 Most people don’t have to work menial jobs, but are fulfilled in working meaningful ones.
 Poverty is largely non-existent and crime is becoming uncommon and unnecessary in many a metropolis.
-We will never come to evil again because we will have acquired everything we want and need.
-Where greed is abolished, so is war, and so is evil.”
+And even when I use that word, “crime,” it means something very different in our world than in the world of the past.
+The worst our world has to deal with is theft and insubordination.
+That is a far cry from murder.
+We will never come to evil again because we will have acquired everything we want and need, and because we, through history, will never forget the barbarism of our forbears.
+Where need is abolished, so is war, and so is evil.”